X2Cscope/X2Cscope_library_make/readme.md

 1. DEFINE_SCOPE_SIZE - Allocated memory area for scope buffer.
 1. OPTIMISATION - Compiler optimisation level

-Then just execute the make command in the folder and makefile will call automatikally the newly created .mk file.
+Then just execute the make command in the folder and makefile will call automatically the newly created .mk file.

 ### 4. Troubleshooting